olaia/SharedExpenses/README.md

 # Shared Expenses

+<em>This README in other languages: [English](README.md), [Español](README.es.md).</em>

 Shared Expenses is a backend application created with Spring Boot.

+Dependencies have been managed with Gradle.

-It provides support for group of friends that want to share expenses and keep track of what each one owes to/from the group.
+Shared Expenses is an application that provides support for group of friends that want to share expenses and keep track of what each one owes to/from the group.
 Data is stored in MySQL database.

-Dependencies have been managed with Gradle.

 # Features
 1. Add User